gangel85/Computer-Vision-from-HuBMAP/README.md

 I have used OpenCV and Albumentations packages to enhance the images tweaking the contrast, brightness, sharpeness, and expanding the training sample with variations.

-I have trained a Convolutional Neural Network using Resnet model ( I have used pretrained weights so to speed up the process).
-The network has been modelled studying what other Keggle users have done in previous computer visions competitions, using several layers with ReLU as activation function for all the layers.
+I have trained a Convolutional Neural Network using Resnet model.
+The network has been modelled studying what other Keggle users have done in previous computer visions competitions, using several hidden layers with ReLU as activation function for all the layers.

 I have tweeked the parameters in order to find the best score, but I didn't have time to play with the hidden layers as much as I wanted.
 Despite the time contraints I achieved a resasonable good score.